GF2++

 gf2::BitVec::size Returns the number of bit elements in the bit-vector.

-gf2::BitVec::words Returns the number of Words needed to store those elements.
+gf2::BitVec::words Returns the number of Words needed to vector those elements.

 gf2::BitVec::word Returns the word for the passed index.